belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 "It isn't often I meet a fellow Thamorian here.
 I am Lady **Aliatha Omanys**, of Nahalis.
 And you are...?"

 Valya decides not to lie.
-"I am Vahadryl Haedel, we haven't met, but I know of you through my father."
+"I am Vahadryl Haedel.
+We haven't met, but I know of you through my father."

 Lady Omanys's eyes go wide.
 "A Haedel?
 I've heard the rumors about what happened at their manor...
 Wait, surely you're not---"